-This exciting Master of Business Management, specialised in Entrepreneurship & Innovation challenges students to study at a high academic standard, combining case studies and research.
-However the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional based learning in which students complete a short work placement often linked directly to their final project.
+This exciting MSc, Master of Business Management, specialised in Entrepreneurship & Innovation challenges students to study at a high academic standard, combining case studies and research.
+However, the degree programme also has a practical approach in its design - through project weeks, professional enquiry and a module of professional-based learning in which students complete a short work placement often linked directly to their final project.

-Within the course, students gain balanced modules focussed on entrepreneurship & innovation, that enable a critical look at the role entrepreneurs have within society and the economy.
+Within the course, students gain balanced modules focused on entrepreneurship & innovation that enable a critical look at the role entrepreneurs have within society and the economy.

 - Marketing Management